 tracks that it is being done by another provider as part of their care coordination activities.

-ICHH 6.07: Care Coordination

-Care coordination activities are documented in the case record, including:

-linkages to community providers as well as completed follow-up;

-communication with partnering providers both internally and externally; and

-communication with the person.

-Examples: Care coordination activities that are documented in the case record can also include sharing the results of screenings and diagnostic and laboratory testing.

-ICHH 7: Health Promotion
+IC 7: Health Promotion

-The organization ensures that individuals and their families have access to health information and resources that enable them to manage their chronic conditions and improve their overall health.
+The organization ensures that individuals and their families have access to health information and resources that enable them to manage their chronic conditions, participate in shared decision making regarding their care, and improve their overall health.

+NA The organization’s only Integrated Care (IC) program is a Certified Community Behavioral Health Clinic (CCBHC).